trueos/trueos-docs/trueos-handbook/support.rst

 Become a Developer
 ==================

 If you like programming, and especially coding on FreeBSD, we would love to see you join the TrueOS® team as a TrueOS® committer.
-Developers who want to help improve the
-TrueOS® codebase are always welcome!
+Developers who want to help improve the TrueOS® codebase are always welcome!
 If you would like to participate in core development, subscribe to the `developers mailing list <http://lists.pcbsd.org/mailman/listinfo/dev>`_.
-Once you have signed up, feel free to browse the active tickets in the PC-BSD®
+Once you have signed up, feel free to browse the "Issues" in the
-`bug tracker <https://bugs.pcbsd.org/projects/pcbsd/>`_.
-If you see something that you want to work on, or have a proposal for a project you wish to add to
-TrueOS®, please let us know via the developers list and we will be happy to help get you started.
+`TrueOS® repository <https://github.com/trueos/>`_.
+If you see something that you want to work on, or have a proposal for a project you wish to add to TrueOS®, please let us know via the developers list and we will be happy to help get you started.

-Most of the TrueOS® specific GUI tools are developed in C++ using the Qt Libraries, and other non-GUI development is done using standard Bourne shell scripts.
+Most of the TrueOS® specific GUI tools are developed in C++ using Qt libraries and other non-GUI development is done using standard Bourne shell scripts.
 There may be cases where other languages or libraries are needed, but those will be evaluated on a case-by-case basis, so feel free to let us know your proposals on the developers mailing list.

 .. index:: development
 .. _Getting the Source Code: